Ollie hummed a song under his breath. A second later, a heavy fist crashed against the metal frame of his cage.

 Her aura smashed into the kidnappers like a cold front.
 Even the non-mages recoiled and cussed up a storm.

-Ollie turned around when her sister closed her eyes and placed a protective hand over those of the little girl.
+Ollie turned around when his sister closed her eyes and placed a protective hand over those of the little girl.
 The kid let her do so, too busy munching on a meat pie to object.

 “You might want to look elsewhere, folks,” Ollie warned the others, but it was all for nothing because Melusine had taken a tarp from the ground and was putting it on the cage to block the view.
 Ollie still managed to hear what came next.